Workplace Accident Lawyer in Miami

 In the United States and in Florida, employees expect their workplaces to be safe, secure, and supportive.
 They do not expect to get hurt at work, but if a workplace accident does happen, they expect to receive fair compensation and benefits for medical expenses, lost wages, and disability.

 However, workers’ compensation laws often protect the rights of the employer over the employee.
 The process for obtaining proper compensation for workplace accidents in Miami can be lengthy and complicated.
 If denied the compensation he or she needs to recover, an injured employee needs to file a personal injury lawsuit against the employer or a third-party.

 Our skilled Miami attorneys have extensive experience in settling workplace accident lawsuits ranging from slip and fall accidents to electrocutions.
-We have not lost a case since its foundation.
+We have not lost a case since the firm’s foundation.
 Our focus in personal injury and wrongful death law allows us to easily determine the optimal paths to maximum compensation.

 Workers’ Compensation Laws in Florida

 Florida Statutes Chapter 440 defines workers’ compensation laws that entitle an employee to a certain set of rights if he or she receives injuries while at work.
 Certain workers are exempt from these benefits, including independent contractors, business owners, and volunteers.

 The state of Florida requires most employers to provide workers compensation insurance to their employees.
 The benefits from this insurance are a form of wage replacement, used if the employee’s injuries are so severe that he or she is unable to work.
 An employee does not have to prove that his or her employer was at fault for his or her injuries, only that the injury occurred while he or she was at work.